LMS Requirements: An Ultimate Checklist

 Learning models represent the way eLearning content is structured and delivered to learners.
 Here are the main learning models:

-• Pure eLearning.
+- Pure eLearning.
 Employees are trained only online.
 They take courses and tests, and read recommended articles and books.

-• Instructor-led training.
+- Instructor-led training.
 This type of employee training allows learners and instructors to interact and discuss the training material, either individually or in a group setting.
 Instructors might deliver training in a lecture or classroom format, or even virtually, using video conferencing tools.
 But transporting participants can be expensive!

 To select the right LMS solution for your business goals, answer the following questions:

-2. Will you implement instructor-led training?
+- Will you implement instructor-led training?
 If yes, then you need an LMS that allows you to manage classroom schedules and locations, monitor performance and attendance, and assign learners and instructors to offline sessions.

-Support and creation of eLearning content
+Support and creation of learning content

-1. What content formats do you plan to use — PDFs, Word documents, audio files, and/or video files?
+- What learning content formats do you plan to use — PDFs, Word documents, audio files, and/or video files?
 Which learning standard will you be working with: SCORM, AICC, or Tin Can?
 Make sure the LMS of your choice supports all the file and eLearning formats and data collection capabilities you need.

 Some LMS platforms have a built-in editor that allows you to create simple tests and courses.
-That’s a good option if you already have a multimedia content library and need to deploy basic training materials or extra assessments quickly without extensive customization.
+That’s a good option if you already have a multimedia content library and need to deploy basic training programs or extra assessments quickly without extensive customization.

 Other LMSs integrate with authoring tools.
 For example, iSpring Learn comes with iSpring Suite, an advanced, yet user-friendly tool for creating full-fledged interactive courses, assessments, training videos, and role-play simulations.
 Having an authoring tool enables you not only to create new training content, but also keep existing courses up to date with regular updates.
+The best thing is that you don’t need a professional learning and development team to craft professional-looking learning content with iSpring Suite.

 Here’s an example of a course created with iSpring Suite.